-We are in the process of creating a recognisable scheme to connect WCCN members with talented, career minded women in communications and advocacy.
-Click here to contact Nicola Bates if you have any ideas, information about other schemes or you would like to be a mentor, or be mentored.
+We are in the process of creating a recognisable scheme to connect WLC members with talented, career-minded women in communications and advocacy.
+Click here to contact Claire Jarvis if you have any ideas, information about other schemes or you would like to be a mentor or be mentored.

 Director of the Mentoring Committee

 Communications Director for RSA Group

 Natalie is Communications Director at the insurer RSA Group, and a member of their UK&I Executive Team.
 Prior to this she was Brand, Strategic Communications and Campaigns Director at the Post Office, and held a number of senior communications roles at education company Pearson.
 She is a Trustee of charity Causeway Education, which seeks to improve the life chances of children and young people in the UK by supporting them through key educational transitions.

 Named one of Autocar’s 100 most influential women in the British automotive industry, Madeleine is a Director on Ford’s UK Board.
 Experienced working in-house (Diageo, Bloomberg, and the Energy Retail Association) and in consultancy, she is practised in managing complex public affairs agenda in highly-regulated sectors.
 A member of the Fawcett Society, she adheres firmly to the tenet that there is a special place in Hell for women who don’t help other women.

 Daniella has over 25 years experience in corporate and crisis communications, political and regulatory issues and international government affairs.
 She currently advises a number of international clients and is the Founder and CEO of London & Melrose Limited, a specialist government affairs consultancy.
 Daniella was previously Vice President Corporate Affairs EMEA at Herbalife Europe Limited and prior to that, Director of Government Affairs and Communications at Huawei Technologies Ltd. Daniella is a lawyer by training and is originally from South Africa.
 She holds a Master of Laws Degree from UCL.